 Recently I added in some activation exercises following a knee injury, so I think what you 'should' do in your warm up definitely comes down to the individual.
 You should do whatever it is you need to be ready to go.

 What other types of exercise can complement your basketball training?

 For my training, I focus on:

 • Strength training.
 I love getting in the gym for strength training.
 Your cardio is extremely important as basketball is a fast game, but it is also a physical game.
 Being strong is important for many different aspects of the game, and it's also essential for helping prevent and rehabilitate injury.

 • Core training.
 I had to learn about the importance of core strength the hard way – after two stress fractures in my back, pilates became my friend.
 The better my core became, the better everything else became.
 My body always feels much better after a pilates session!

-Medibank is proud to partner with Basketball Victoria for the 2016 Medibank National Junior Classic.
-The tournament runs over 11-13 June 2016 and brings together 960 of Australia’s most talented junior basketballers.
+Medibank is proud to partner with Basketball Victoria for the 2017 Medibank National Junior Classic.
+The tournament runs over 10-12 June 2017 and brings together Australia’s most talented junior basketballers in the under 12 - 18 age group.
 Find out more at vjbl.com.au